doniBuc/php-ajax-crud-with-login-authentication/README.md

 # PHP AJAX CRUD with Login Authentication

-Easy to use PHP CRUD with login authentication, live search and datatables using AJAX.
+Easy to use PHP CRUD with login authentication, live search and data tables using AJAX.

 ## Table of contents